Making Use of Payer Contracts and Fee Schedules

 • Accurate: Ensure that your model produces correct values and that you are grouping codes correctly.

 • Automated: Your model should not be driven on manual, “hard-coded” inputs.
-Instead, revenue impact should dynamically shift based on automated inputs.
+Instead, revenue impact metrics should dynamically shift based on automated inputs.

 Are your prices optimized?

 Contract and reimbursement data is one of the only proprietary factors that differentiate insurance carries across networks, making it extremely valuable.
-The payer contract determines what providers are in-network with that insurance carrier, and the reimbursement rate determines what they are paying out which drives operating margins.
+The payer contract language determines what providers are in-network with that insurance carrier, and the reimbursement rate determines what they are paying out which drives operating margins.

 Once you have compiled your payer contracts, put them to work.
 Understanding what they entail can make a difference in all aspects of your practice, from accounts receivable to patient satisfaction.
 Plus, recognizing the good and the bad in your contracts will empower you to make more informed decisions, building a strong foundation for success at your practice.